jvivs/swagger-stuff-for-free/slides/draft.md

 ## "paths" object

-This is where your routes, verbs, and parameters go.
+This is where your routes, verbs, and parameters go

 Note:
 Think about this as your application router.
 With `swagger-tools` it can be.